-Most championship events decide who gets the pick of last rock (the hammer) with a last stone draw (LSD - I don't know who chose this name).
+Most championship events decide who gets the pick of last rock (the hammer) with a last stone draw (LSD).
 At the end of each team's practice period, two different players throw draw shots - one clockwise and one counter-clockwise.
 An official measures the distance of each rock to the pin (to the nearest eighth inch) - zero if the rock covers the pin.
 If the rock misses the house, the measurement is 73 inches.
 The sum of the two measurements is the LSD.

-The average LSD (discarding the highest one) for a team is its Draw Score Challenge (DSC).
+The average LSD (discarding the highest one) for a team is its Draw Shot Challenge (DSC).
 Other factors being equal, this can determine seeding within playoffs.
 A team cannot be eliminated from playoffs based on DSC.